benoitc/gunicorn/doc/site/configuration.rst

 group:
     The group in which worker processes will be launched.

+keepalive:
+    Keepalive timeout.
+The default is 2 seconds, which should be enough under most conditions for browsers to render the page and start retrieving extra elements for.
+Increasing this beyond 5 seconds is not recommended.
+Zero disables keepalive entirely.

 logfile:
     The path to the log file ``-`` (stdout) by default.